Chemical Biology and Medicinal Chemistry

 Application information is available on the Division of Health Outcomes and Pharmacy Practice site.

-Pharmaceutics is comprised of those disciplines that are involved with dosage forms in pharmaceutical practice.
+Molecular Pharmaceutics and Drug Delivery is comprised of those disciplines that are involved with dosage forms in pharmaceutical practice.
 Sub-disciplines within pharmaceutics include:

 - Formulation Science in which physics and chemistry are used to prepare effective dosage forms,